NVIDIA/NeMo-Aligner/docs/user-guide/index.rst

    * - Algorithm
      - Stable Diffusion
    * - :ref:`Draft+ <nemo-aligner-draftp:>`
-     - Yes<sub>✓</sub>
+     - Yes (✓)

 .. note::

-   * <sub>✓</sub>: Indicates the model is verified to work with algorithm.
+   * (✓): Indicates the model is verified to work with algorithm.
 Models without this demarcation are expected to work, but have not been formally verified yet.

 Hardware Requirements
 #####################